-24Of course, there is considerable ambiguity in some cases.
-For example, "Maintain safety and security" also includes IT security activities, such as making sure that a new password can be issued to an authorized person, and this would be an easy-for-AI task.
+26Of course, there is considerable ambiguity in some cases.
+For example, "Maintain safety and security" also includes IT security activities, such as making sure that a new password can be issued to an authorized person, and this would be an easy-to-learn task.
 The third step is aimed at dealing with such ambiguities.

-The end result is that 74% of wage bill-weighted exposed tasks in Eloundou et al. are easy.
-This means that easy exposed tasks comprise 3.3% of GDP, while the remaining exposed tasks (comprising 1.2% of GDP) are hard.
+The end result is that 72.6% of wage bill-weighted exposed tasks in Eloundou et al. are easy.
+This means that easy exposed tasks comprise 3.3% of GDP, while the remaining exposed tasks (making up 1.3% of GDP) are hard.
 Incorporating this information together with the assumptions on cost savings yields the following tighter upper bound on TFP gains in the next 10 years:

-TFP gains over the next 10 years = $0.033 \times 0.154 + (0.045 - 0.033) \times 0.040$ = .0055.
+TFP gains over the next 10 years $$= 0.033 \times 0.144 + (0.046 - 0.033) \times 0.037$$